httptoolkit/react-reverse-portal/README.md

 **Build an element once, move it anywhere**

-Added in React 16.0, React's built-in [portals](https://reactjs.org/docs/portals.html) let you render an element in a meaningful location within the React tree, but then place the output into a DOM node elsewhere.
+Added in React 16.0, React's built-in [portals](https://reactjs.org/docs/portals.html) let you render an element in a meaningful location within your React component hierarchy, but then send the output to a DOM node elsewhere.

-Reverse portals let you do the opposite: pull a rendered element from elsewhere into a meaningful location within your React tree.
+Reverse portals let you do the opposite: _pull_ a rendered element from elsewhere into a target location within your React tree.
 This allows you to reparent DOM nodes, so you can move React-rendered elements around your React tree and the DOM without re-rendering them.

-Reverse portals also allow you to pull a rendered node out of the tree entirely, and return it later, all without rerendering the node.
+Reverse portals also allow you to take a React-rendered node out of the DOM entirely, and return it later, all without rerendering the node.

 (In a rush?
 Check out [the examples](https://httptoolkit.github.io/react-reverse-portal/))